ekomi-ltd/plugin-plentymarkets-ekomifeedback/meta/documents/user_guide_en.md

 ### Configuring the eKomi Feedback plugin
 1. Under Plugins / Plugin overview, the plugin should appear.
 This is an indication that the plugin has been installed successfully.

+2. Select the required client from the "CLIENT" drop-down

-2. Click on the name of the plugin, eKomi FeedBack, to get access to the plugin.
+3. Click on the name of the plugin, eKomi FeedBack, to get access to the plugin.
 There you find the "configuration" of your plugin.
 	- Enable the Plugin
 	- Enter your Interface ID
 	- Enter your Interface Password